Bayesian Active Learning for Discrete Latent Variable Models: Input-Output Hidden Markov Models (IO-HMM)

-where $p(z = k \mid \Dat_t,\theta^j)$ can readily be obtained using the forward-backward algorithm and $p(y \mid x, z=k)$ is the Bernoulli-GLM likelihood function (Eq.~\ref{eq:bernoulliGLM}).
-After computing the mutual information, we optimize it over a discrete set of inputs to find the next input to present to the system.
+where $P(z = k \mid \Dat_t,\theta^j)$ can readily be obtained using the forward-backward algorithm and $P(y \mid x, z=k)$ is the Bernoulli-GLM likelihood function (Eq.~\ref{eq:bernoulliGLM}).
+We computed the mutual information over a discrete set of candidate inputs and the selected the most informative input to present on the subsequent trial.